yesihaveidea/myrtille/README.md

 See DOCUMENTATION.md for more details.

+## Docker

+From version 2.8.0, Myrtille is available as a docker image.

+You can pull it from Docker Hub with the following command (use a tag for a specific version, or latest otherwise): docker pull cedrozor/myrtille(:tag)

+See DOCUMENTATION.md for more details.

 ## Remote Desktop Services

-**For best experience**, and be able to go over the default limit of 2 concurrent users, you will need to install the [RDS role](https://www.exitthefastlane.com/2016/05/native-rds-in-server2016-part-1-basics.html) on your remote server(s).
-Optionally, you can install the [RD Connection Broker](https://www.tech-coffee.net/rds-2016-farm-deploy-the-farm-in-azure/) feature to allow load-balancing across an RDS farm (possibly hosted on Azure) and manage the applications allowed to run (and with which parameters) on session start.

-You will also need to enable [multiple sessions per user](https://portal.databasemart.com/kb/a220/how-to-enable-multiple-single-remote-desktop-sessions-in-windows-server-2012.aspx) if you don't want your users to be limited to 1 session only (if you have several users sharing the same account, they will otherwise disconnect each others).

-The RDS role offers you a **grace period of 120 days** after which you will need to use an [RD License Server](https://www.exitthefastlane.com/2016/06/native-rds-in-server2016-part-3-rdsh.html) with proper licenses (CALs) to suit your licensing mode ("Per Device" or "Per User").
+This is the primary requirement for RDP connections.
+Please read DOCUMENTATION.md for more information about the RDS role and features, and how to configure it for the best experience with Myrtille.

 ## Usage
 Once Myrtille is installed on your server, you can use it at http://myserver/myrtille.
 Set the rdp (or ssh) server address, user domain (if any, for rdp), name and password then click "Connect!" to log in.
 "Disconnect" to log out.
+A simplified hosts management dashboard is also available to pre-configure connections with a 1 click access.

 Multifactor Authentication and Active Directory integration (Enterprise Mode) are disabled by default.
 Please read documentation for activation of these features.